Insights 37

 Not all experiences will turn out as planned.
 There will be both good and bad moments.
 Therefore, it’s crucial that managers focus on shaping memories ─ reframing the negative and reinforcing the positive.

-Communication is the key that unlocks the potential of employee experience programmes
+Communication is the key that unlocks the potential of workplace culture and employee experience programmes

 Managers must share information honestly, be courteous and attentive to feedback, provide support and guidance, and celebrate positive employee experiences.

-When an organisation develops employee experience programmes that align with business goals and engage employees effectively, the benefits ripple throughout the organization ─ helping to gel teams, boost productivity, and improve employee retention.
+When an organisation develops employee experience programmes that align with business goals and engage employees effectively, the benefits ripple throughout the organisation ─ helping to gel teams, boost productivity, and improve employee retention.

 Where do you start?
 Complete the Personal Values Assessment to get a comprehensive insight into your organisational culture – the insight that will help you make more effective decisions, and aid in alignment with team members and colleagues.